wearhacks/courses/projects/automated-tea-stirrer/Instructions.md

-# Hardware Guild workshop : introduction to arduino
+# The automated tea stirrer

 This document provides instructions and explanations for completing the first workshop.
 The goal is to make an **automated tea stirrer** using an **Arduino Uno** as microcontroller.